discos/DISCOSClient/docs/index.rst

 Overview
 --------

-The library exposes a main factory class `DISCOSClient`, along with three preconfigured partial factories for convenience:
+The library exposes a main class `DISCOSClient` in order to access the telescope telemetry, along with three pre-configured classes, one for each telescope:

-- `SRTClient` for the Sardinia Radio Telescope
+- `SRTClient` to access telemetry data from the Sardinia Radio Telescope
-- `MedicinaClient` for the Medicina Radio Telescope
+- `MedicinaClient` to access telemetry data from the Medicina Radio Telescope
-- `NotoClient` for the Noto Radio Telescope
+- `NotoClient` to access telemetry data from the Noto Radio Telescope

-These partial clients simplify the setup by pre-filling the `telescope` and `address` arguments, making it easier to instantiate clients for the corresponding observatory:
+These partial clients simplify the setup by pre-filling the `telescope`, `address` and `port` arguments, making it easier to instantiate clients for the corresponding observatory.

-Internally, each client instance manages a subscription socket and a background thread (for `SyncClient`) or coroutine (for `AsyncClient`) that continuously listens for messages published by the telescope systems.
+Internally, each client instance manages a subscription socket and a background thread that continuously listens for messages published by the telescope systems.

-Incoming JSON messages are automatically parsed and stored as structured Python objects, which can be queried, watched, or awaited depending on the client's mode.
+Incoming JSON messages are automatically parsed and stored as structured Python objects, which can be queried or watched.

 For further details, installation instructions, and usage examples, see the sections below.